What is the Planning & Development Department?

 Which services are located at 200 Main St in Hyannis?

-Consumer Affairs Division is responsible for licensing activities and enforcement, parking citation processing and enforcement, weights and measures activities in the retail marketplace and non-criminal citation administration:
+Licensing Division is responsible for licensing activities and enforcement, parking citation processing and enforcement, weights and measures activities in the retail marketplace and non-criminal citation administration.

 Regulatory Review provides professional planning support, technical assistance and clerical services to the Planning Board, Zoning Board of Appeals, Old King’s Highway Historic District Committee, and Hyannis Main Street Waterfront Historic District Commission and Appeals Committee.
 The function provides general advice and assistance on day-to-day zoning, planning and historic issues to Town residents, businesses, and other Town entities.
 Regulatory Review also provides technical assistance and clerical services for Site Plan Review.